Tag Pages in your mobile app

 6. In the Selection Mode bar that displays, select the checkmark to add it to the Page rule to specify the exact Page the feature is on.

-Note: When capturing Pages below the fold, if you delete a capture with a custom identifier, the identifier isn't deleted from the page rule.
-A warning displays notifying you that you have deleted the page so you can decide whether to recapture the page or not.
+Note: When capturing part of the screen that becomes visible only by scrolling, deleting a capture with a custom identifier doesn't remove the identifier from the Page rule.
+A warning displays notifying you that you've deleted the Page so you can decide whether to recapture the Page or not.

-A custom identifier can only be added to a Page that exists across all app versions.
+You can only add a custom identifier to a Page that exists across all app versions.

 edit_after_processing.png